ietf-wg-httpapi/rfc7807bis/draft-ietf-httpapi-rfc7807bis.md

 tag:mnot@mnot.net,2021-09-17:OutOfLuck
 ~~~

-Non-resolvable URIs ought not be used when there is some future possibility that it might become desireable to do so.
-For example, if the URI above were used in an API and later a tool was adopted that resolves type URIs to discover information about the error, taking advantage of that capability would require switching to a resolvable URI, thereby creating a new identity for the problem type and thus introducing a breaking change.
+Non-resolvable URIs ought not be used when there is some future possibility that it might become desirable to do so.
+For example, if an API designer used the URI above and later adopted a tool that resolves type URIs to discover information about the error, taking advantage of that capability would require switching to a resolvable URI, creating a new identity for the problem type and thus introducing a breaking change.

 ### "status"